30 Kitchen Skills to Master Before You Turn 30

 How to Make a Roux

-For soups (like the cream of leek soup pictured here) and sauces this is the essential thickener.
-It's a starchy base, equal parts butter and flour.
+For soups and sauces, this is the essential thickener.
+It's a starchy base made from equal parts of butter and flour.

 How to Mix the Perfect Cocktail